What is 6S Lean?

 Cultivate a safe working environment and streamline compliance with our EHS solutions.

-6S manufacturing is an approach to production processes that integrates the 5S principles with safety.
-It helps implement methodologies to solve critical manufacturing issues.
-For example, operators who practice 6S in manufacturing and implement 6S lean programs support the safety of their employees including the working environment and operational equipment to improve efficiency on the factory floor.
+6S in manufacturing is an approach to production that integrates the 5S principles (Sort, Set in order, Shine, Standardize, and Sustain) in manufacturing processes, with the additional factor of Safety.
+This method helps address critical manufacturing issues.
+For example, operators who practice 6S in manufacturing and implement 6S lean programs enhance the safety of their employees including the working environment and operational equipment to improve efficiency on the factory floor.

 Safety in manufacturing plays an essential role in determining overall employee productivity.
 Conducting 6S audits and implementing 6S lean programs can help manufacturing industries to achieve the following: